 Bamboo in Oregon and Washington

 Like most of the United States, there are no native species of bamboo in the Pacific Northwest.
-(America’s three native bamboos, of the genus Arundinaria, are indigenous to the Deep Southern states.)
+North America (not including Mexico) only has three native bamboos, of the genus Arundinaria, are they are all endemic to the Deep South.

 Oregon and Washington are a long way from the tropics of Indonesia, but in fact, the climatic conditions, especially near the coast, are perfect for a great variety of bamboo species.
 The tropical breeds of Southeast Asia might not perform well here, but nearly any species of temperate bamboo and even some subtropical varieties can thrive here.